dupski/old-rev-framework-python/docs/moduleload.rst

    automatically install all dependencies when installing a new module, or when updating it (including other Rev modules)

- * Easy upgrades during development and in the live environment (no buggering about with migration files!!)
+ * Easy upgrades during development and in the live environment (no messing about with migration files!!)

  * All aspects of modules (including the Rev Core modules) should be extensible,